 The Group calculates PIT PD estimates under three scenarios, a base case, negative case and positive case.
 A probability weighted ECL is then calculated by assigning probabilities, based on current market conditions, to each scenario.
-The probabilities assigned to the base case, negative case and positive case scenarios refer to note 2.3.
+The probabilities assigned to the base case, negative case and positive case scenarios are 50:35:15, respectively (31st December 2021: 50:25:25).